top of page

 Market regime

-The strategy was tested in all basic market regimes and includes filters implemented based on this analysis.
+The strategy was tested in all basic market regimes and includes filters implemented based on this.
+Read more about market regimes.

 Trading costs

-Trading costs and slippage were taken into account in the backtests, which occurred in real account tests for the Alpaca broker.
-With a diversified portfolio of stocks and strategies, transaction costs can significantly impact your profit or loss, so take the time to thoroughly test and choose a broker.
+Trading costs and slippage were taken into account in the backtests.
+You can check our last research about trading costs using Alpaca Broker here.
+With a diversified portfolio of stocks and strategies, transaction costs can determine your profit or loss, so take the time to thoroughly test and choose a broker.

 Robustness